Vampaier2/Born2beroot-/README.md

 3. Change the hostname back (IMPORTANTO OR ELSE CRON GETS FUCKED UP)
 4. Show the partitions
 - `lsblk`
 (If you did the bonus, the evaluator might ask you to explain what each partitions do.
-Here's a quick summary [What does each partition do?](#what-does-each-partition-do))
+Here's a quick summary [2.
+What does each partition do?](#2-what-does-each-partition-do) )

 ---
 ## 🔸Sudo: